Logo

-George III was King of Great Britain and of Ireland from 25 October 1760 until his death in 1820.
+George III was King of Great Britain and Ireland from 25 October 1760 until his death in 1820.

-George III was a monarch of the House of Hanover who, unlike his two predecessors, was born in Great Britain, spoke English as his first language, and never visited Hanover.
+George III was a monarch of the House of Hanover, who, unlike his two predecessors, was born in Great Britain, spoke English as his first language, and never visited Hanover.

 George III's godparents were King Frederick I of Sweden, his uncle Frederick III, Duke of Saxe-Gotha, and his great-aunt Sophia Dorothea, Queen in Prussia.